josephsmithberger/XogotDocs/Documentation.docc/Manual/3d/particles/creating_a_3d_particle_system.md

 @Image(source: "particle_first_draw_pass.png") {At least one draw pass is required}

 In order to render any particles, at least one draw pass needs to be defined.
-To do that, go to Draw Passes in the inspector panel.
-Click on the box next to Pass 1 and select New QuadMesh from the dropdown menu.
-After that, click on the mesh and set its Size to 0.1 for both x and y.
+To do that, go to `Draw Passes` in the inspector panel.
+Click on the box next to `Pass 1` and select `New QuadMesh` from the dropdown menu.
+After that, click on the mesh and set its `Size` to 0.1 for both `x` and `y`.
 Reducing the mesh's size makes it a little easier to tell the individual particle meshes apart at this stage.

 You can use up to 4 draw passes per particle system.
 Each pass can render a different